Start Me Up: Commercial usage

 Microsoft paid about US$3 million to use this song in their Windows 95 marketing campaign.
 This was the first time that the Rolling Stones allowed a company to use their songs in an advertising campaign.
 In 2012, a remixed version of the song was used as the soundtrack to an Omega advertising campaign for their role as official timekeepers of the 2012 Summer Olympics.

+CBS Sports played the song began the 2025 NCAA Division I men’s basketball tournament Selection Show as a tribute to Greg Gumbel, the longtime host of "March Madness" who died towards the end of 2024.